 Clinical Skills by Specialty Area

-- Critical Care (ICU/CCU): Ventilator management, hemodynamic monitoring, vasoactive drips, CRRT, arterial line management
+- Critical Care (ICU or CCU): Ventilator management, hemodynamic monitoring, vasoactive drips, CRRT, arterial line management

 - Emergency Department: Triage, trauma care, emergency procedures, stroke protocol, cardiac arrest response